methodicalcloud/methodicalcloud-site/content/blog/micro-projects-macro-impact.md

 - Clarifies
 - Makes it better

-*Over time, this turns into influence—not the polished kind, but the kind that gets things unstuck and makes systems suck less.*
+*Over time, this turns into influence, not the polished kind, but the kind that gets things unstuck and makes systems suck less.*

 ## Wrapping It Up

-Systems evolve through small, intentional moves—not sweeping overhauls.
+Systems evolve through small, intentional moves, not sweeping overhauls.

 Micro-projects aren’t the warm-up.
 They *are* the work.

 Build something small.
 Make it useful.
 Make it better.
 Then keep moving.

 > Methodical moves.
 Eccentric energy.
-That’s how the cloud gets weird—in a good way.
+That’s how the cloud gets weird, in a good way.